List of fish named after animals

 This is a list of fish with common names that are based on the names of other animals.
 The names listed here may refer to single species, broader taxa (genera, families), or assortments of types.
 Where names are ambiguous, the various meanings should be listed here.
+A similar list including non-fish animals can be seen at the list of animals named after other animals.

 Named after fish

 The following fish have common names that are based on the names of other fish: